 Your trip from Al Ain to Jebel Hafit and down to the Green Mubazzarah will be a full-day affair.

 One essential thing to note is that the hot water stream floor is very slippery.
 The alluring natural water feels very energizing when you step into the stream.
 It has therapeutic qualities.
 However, as many minor accidents have been reported, you must take the utmost care while standing or walking through the stream.
-Put your feet firmly and where possible, hold on to something.
+Put your feet firmly, and where possible, hold on to something.
 Instruct your kids to do the same.
 Also, the water may scald young ones as their skin is insensitive.

 Dining, staying, and Activities

 Below, in Green Mubazzarah, you will get many, including Coriander for Indian food, Flavours, Traders’ Vic, Tanjore, Pizzaro, TGI Fridays, and Gazebo, etc. This is a minimal list, and you may go and explore more.
 Al-Ain is not a very big city, but dining options are enormous.
-There are malls like Bawadi Mall, Jimi Mall, and Al Ain mall close by, and you can do a bit of shopping and enjoy a variety of sumptuous food in their food court.
+There are malls like Bawadi Mall, Jimi Mall, and Al Ain Mall close by, and you can do a bit of shopping and enjoy a variety of sumptuous food in their food court.

 Top Five Activities to do

-• Go shopping after you return from Jebel Ali for gifts for family and friends back home.
+- Go shopping after you return from Jebel Ali for gifts for family and friends back home.

-• Visit Al Ain Museum
+- Visit the Al Ain Museum

-• Take your kids to Hili Fun City so that they can enjoy various rides
+- Take your kids to Hili Fun City so that they can enjoy various rides